RasaHQ/rasa/docs/docs/reference/rasa/shared/core/training_data/story_reader/story_step_builder.md

 **Arguments**:

 - `messages` - User utterances.
-- `unfold_or_utterances` - Identifies if the user utterance is a part of OR statement.
+- `is_used_for_conversion` - Identifies if the user utterance is a part of OR statement.
 This parameter is used only to simplify the conversation from MD story files.
 Don&#x27;t use it other ways, because it ends up in a invalid story that cannot be user for real training.
-  Default value is `True`, which preserves the expected behavior of the reader.
+  Default value is `False`, which preserves the expected behavior of the reader.